scott-ammon/nim/README.md

-# unit1-game
+# Nim - A Math Strategy Game
-General Assembly Unit 1 Project - Nim Game
+## General Assembly Unit 1 Project

+### Description

-For our first project deliverable, I'm building a version of Nim, a simple mathematical strategy game where players take turns removing items from three distinct piles.
+For our first project deliverable, I built a version of Nim, a simple mathematical strategy game where players take turns removing items from three distinct piles.
 Players can remove as many items from one single pile during a turn.
 The player who is left to remove the last remaining piece loses.
 It's a simple game to play, but involves some interesting math to calculate the optimal move on each turn which lends itself well to this first project.

 The first step was wireframing the basic layout of the game, which I drew in Adobe Sketch on my iPad.
 This makes it really easy to visualize the HTML layout and determine element placement.
 I'm also using Materialize for the first time, so figuring out what classes to add in order to acheive the visual appearance took some time.
 I wanted a really clean and simple layout that looks professional, as well as looking good on mobile.